Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Antunes attracts both tourists and locals, the service is fun and friendly and the Pernil de Porco Assado is absolute perfection.

 Pro Tip: When dining at Antunes, be sure to bring along a friend, because an order of Pernil de Porco Assado serves two…at least.
-After eating as much as we could, we had leftovers for two more meals.
 However, we still ordered Rabanada ‘French Toast’ for dessert!

 #13 Pasteis de Bacalhau (Codfish Cakes)